 There need be no difference between SPF ratings applied to the face and applied to the body, as long as it is adequate protection (we recommend SPF30).

 There are however, two main differences between applying sunscreen to the face and the body.

 The first is that the skin on the face is far more sensitive than the body, meaning you should choose the sunscreen you apply more carefully.
-Hypoallergenic sunscreens are much better for this and you can often find SPF that is a moisturiser as well, designed for daily use.
+Hypoallergenic sunscreens are much better for this and you can often find an organic face sunscreen that is a moisturiser as well, designed for daily use.

 SPF values are important, but they need to be read with an understanding of what they mean, otherwise they can cause more harm than good.

 Most important is that you choose broad spectrum sun protection, of at least SPF30.

 This is why all Soléo Organics organic sunscreens are broad spectrum, SPF30, providing equal protection from both UVA and UVB rays.

 ¹ Sunscreen use and duration of sun exposure: a double-blind, randomized trial: https://pubmed.ncbi.nlm.nih.gov/10433619/

 ² The relation between sun protection factor and amount of sunscreen applied in vivo: https://pubmed.ncbi.nlm.nih.gov/17493070/